alebaddi/Sudoku-solver-GUI-CNN/README.md

 ## Usage

 Read all the descriptions and click on the buttons to proceed within the three pages of the program.
-Hoovering over a button makes a tooltip appear.
+Hoovering over a button makes a tooltip appear.\
+Use the sudoku photos in the `sudoku_test_images` folder or your own images to try the program.

 ### First page